aframires/freesound-loop-annotator/README.md

 # percussive-annotator

-The Percussive Annotator is a Flask web application that is meant to run locally in your computer.
+The Loop Annotator is a Flask web application that is meant to run locally in your computer.
-It is an annotation tool that was created for building a dataset of isolated single event percussive sounds.
+It is an annotation tool that was created for building a dataset of loops from Freesound.
-The dataset is used for training a neural network synthesising percussive sounds.

-More information coming soon!

 # How to